 - Died April 28, 1986 in Jennings, MO USA

 "Seerey did something that I never did.
 He hit four home runs in one game." - Ted Williams

 Seerey played seven seasons in the majors, hitting only .224 but getting enough walks to post a .321 on-base percentage.
-He had 86 home runs in the majors, with a high of 26 in 1946, good enough for fourth in the league.
-He also led the American League four times in most strikeouts.
+He had 86 home runs in the majors, with a high of 26 while playing for the Cleveland Indians in 1946, good enough for fourth in the American League.
+He also led the circuit four times in most strikeouts.

-Coming up originally in 1943 as one of the youngest players in the league at age 20, Seery played a lot of all three outfield positions and never played in the infield.
+Coming up originally in 1943 as one of the youngest players in the league at age 20, Seerey played a lot of all three outfield positions and never played in the infield.